-Time to Change Your Clocks and the Batteries in All Smoke Alarms and Carbon Monoxide Alarms
+Time to Change your Clocks and the Batteries in all Smoke and Carbon Monoxide Alarms

-“In order for smoke and carbon monoxide alarms to do their job, they need to have working batteries,” explained Fire Chief Steve Laforet.
+“In order for smoke and carbon monoxide alarms to do their job, they need to have working batteries,” explained Fire Chief Stephen Laforet.
 “Once a year, old batteries should be replaced with new batteries.
-When you change your clocks on March 11, Windsor Fire & Rescue wants everyone to take the time to install new batteries in all alarms.
+When you change your clocks on March 10, Windsor Fire & Rescue Services wants everyone to take the time to install new batteries in all alarms.”

 In order to survive a fire, you need to be provided with an early warning and know what to do when the smoke alarms sound.
 Working smoke alarms are required on every storey of the home and outside all sleeping areas.
 For added protection, it is recommended to also install smoke alarms inside all bedrooms.